Contra Costa AVA

 Wine grape-growing region in the San Francisco Bay Area, California, U.S.

-Contra Costa is the 150th American Viticultural Area (AVA) in California located in the San Francisco Bay Area.
+Contra Costa is an American Viticultural Area (AVA) located in the San Francisco Bay Area of Northern California.
 It lies east of San Pablo Bay in Contra Costa County on the southern banks of the Carquinez Strait encompassing the area around the cities of Concord, Martinez, Pittsburg, Antioch and Brentwood.
-It was established on March 14, 2024 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Patrick Shabram on behalf of the Contra Costa Winegrowers Association proposing to establish an viticultural area named "Contra Costa."
+It was established as the nation's 270^{th}, the state's 150^{th} and the county's fifth appellation on March 15, 2024 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Patrick Shabram on behalf of the Contra Costa Winegrowers Association proposing a viticultural area named "Contra Costa."

 Upon careful review of the petition and the submitted comments, TTB found the evidence provided by the petitioner supported the establishment of the 167146 acre Contra Costa AVA and the expansion of the San Francisco Bay and Central Coast viticultural areas boundaries by approximately 109955 acre avoiding a boundary overlap and entirely encompass Contra Costa AVA.
 As of 2024, the AVA contains at least 14 wineries and 60 commercial vineyards cultivating about 1700 acre under vine.
 The most commonly grown grape varietal is Zinfandel, but other varieties grown in Contra Costa include Petite Sirah, Mourvedre, Chardonnay and Cabernet Sauvignon.

 Name evidence

 Contra Costa AVA takes its name from its location within Contra Costa County, California.
-The Spanish phrase "contra costa" translates to "opposite coast," which is a reference to the county’s northeastern location across San Francisco Bay from the city of San Francisco.
-Prior to Prohibition, Contra Costa County was one of the Bay Area’s leading winegrowing regions where the grapes from its vineyards with the reputation for having their own "Contra Costa style," described as an "earthy, dusty and leathery quality" attributed to the "defining terroir" of the region.
+The Spanish phrase "contra costa" translates to "opposite coast," which is a reference to the county's northeastern location across San Francisco Bay from the city of San Francisco.
+Prior to Prohibition, Contra Costa County was one of the Bay Area's leading winegrowing regions where the grapes from its vineyards with the reputation for having their own "Contra Costa style," described as an "earthy, dusty and leathery quality" attributed to the "defining terroir" of the region.
 The petition included multiple examples of the use of the name "Contra Costa" to describe the region.
 For example, the Contra Costa Water District supplies water to customers within the county.
 Non-profit agencies serving the area include Contra Costa Humane Society, Contra Costa Senior Legal Services, Meals on Wheels of Contra Costa, and Sustainable Contra Costa.
 Other businesses within the AVA include Contra Costa Hardwood Floor Service, Alameda Contra Costa Fire Extinguisher Equipment Company, Contra Costa Farms LLC, Contra Costa Cinema, Contra Costa Country Club, Contra Costa Auto Sales, and Contra Costa Powersports.